smj-0/chatbot_1.0/README.md

 # chatbot_1.0
 A simple chatbot based off a Minimalist Recurrent Neural Network algorithm.
 The original script was designed as a character base algorithm, it has been modified to be a word based algorithm.
-Initially, this model will be trained on Shakespeare but it theory could be trained on any text.
+Originally, this model will be trained on Shakespeare but it theory could be trained on any text.
+We are curretly working to train it on varied sources.

 The codes is based on:
 https://gist.github.com/karpathy/d4dee566867f8291f086#file-min-char-rnn-py,<br>